Sizzy

-Sizzy (sometimes stylized as SIZZY, formerly known as SISSY) is a Thai girl group formed by GMMTV in 2019.
-It is composed of four of GMMTV's female artists, namely Ployshompoo Supasap (Jan), Ramida Jiranorraphat (Jane), Apichaya Saejung (Ciize), and Sarunchana Apisamaimongkol (Aye).
+Sizzy (sometimes stylized as SIZZY, formerly known as SISSY) was a Thai girl group formed in 2019.
+It was composed of four female artists, namely Ployshompoo Supasap (Jan), Methika Jiranorraphat (Jane), Rutricha Phapakithi (Ciize), and Sarunchana Apisamaimongkol (Aye).

+The official name of SIZZY's fan club is FIZZY, as announced in their Christmas Instagram post on 25 December 2021.

+The group officially disbanded on 16 October 2024.

 History

-2019

 GMMTV first teased the formation of a new girl group on 28 October 2019.
 Originally named as SISSY, GMMTV tapped four of its female artists to form part of its new girl group.
-Ramida Jiranorraphat (Jane) played lead roles in Teenage Mom: The Series, The Gifted and Love Beyond Frontier while Ployshompoo Supasap (Jan) had supporting roles for SOTUS S: The Series and Happy Birthday.
+Methika Jiranorraphat (Jane) played lead roles in Teenage Mom: The Series, The Gifted and Love Beyond Frontier while Ployshompoo Supasap (Jan) had supporting roles for SOTUS S and Happy Birthday.
 On the other hand, Sarunchana Apisamaimongkol (Aye) is known for her main role in Friend Zone.
-Completing the group is Apichaya Saejung (Ciize) who was part of YOUniverse.
+Completing the group is Rutricha Phapakithi (Ciize) who was part of YOUniverse.

-The group officially debuted on 5 November 2019 with the release of the first single, "ชักช้า(เอิงเอย)" (Loading Love), which features fellow GMMTV artist Luke Plowden.
+The group officially debuted on 5 November 2019 with the release of the first single, "ชักช้า(เอิงเอย)" (Loading Love).

-2020–present

 Several months since the group launched its first single, GMMTV teased a new single for the group, and the first under the name SIZZY.
 On 5 August 2020, their second single "เปลี่ยนคะแนนเป็นแฟนได้ไหม" (Love Score) was released featuring fellow GMMTV artist Korapat Kirdpan (Nanon).